yuchdev/Articles/articles/personal/sol-invictus-02.md

 # Chapter 2

-Daddy showed up – probably, he felt that I was remembering about his pasta.
+Daddy showed up – probably, he sensed that I was thinking about his pasta.
 He even came to my house.
 At first, I couldn't understand what it was all of a sudden, until he said himself.
 Thirty years.
-Well, yes, the anniversary.
+Well, yeah, the anniversary.

 He didn't notice my birthdays before.
 But after all, the Russian businessman is mainly interested in the zeros to the right of the digit.
 There were no zeros for a long time.